longporo/design-patterns/README.md

-Software design patterns and C sharp practice with my own design examples.
+# The Pracices about Software Design Patterns and SOLID Principles in C#
+The is a set of practices about Software Design Patterns and SOLID Principles in C#.

+The code examples are my own design for better understand.